orientechnologies/orientdb-docs/Object-Database.md

 # Use the database

-Before to use a database you need to open or create it:
+Before using a database you need to open or create it:
 ```java
 // CREATE AN IN MEMORY DATABASE
 OObjectDatabaseTx db1 = new OObjectDatabaseTx("memory:petshop").create();